Forgot your username or password?

 How can I retrieve my password?Go to my.aiga.org and click Forgot your password?

 When will selections be announced?Round 1: Juror selections will be announced by email in March 2014.
-Notifications were sent March 18.Round 2: Juror selections will be announced in the fall of 2014.
+Notifications were sent March 18.Round 2: Juror selections will be announced in the September.

-Are there any examples of case studies I can reference?Yes, you may reference selections from 2012 and selections from 2013 online.
+Are there any examples of case studies I can reference?Yes, you may reference selections from 2012, selections from 2013 and selections from 2014 online.

 My work doesn’t fit neatly into any of the disciplines,